AadityaJujagar/tailwind-project-1/README.md

-# tailwind project 1
- a clone of razorpay website created using tailwindCSS framework
+Clone of Razorpay website using TailwindCSS